 Dutch higher education is relatively affordable.
 The annual tuition fee for Masters students from the EU, EEA countries, Switzerland or Surinam is €2,060 for the 2018/2019 academic year.
 Internationals from other than these nationalities should expect a yearly payment in the range from €8,000 to €20,000 for their postgraduate studies.

-In terms of financing both your study and life in the Netherlands, there are various scholarship opportunities for students coming from all over the world.
+In terms of financing both your study and student life in the Netherlands, there are various scholarship opportunities for students coming from all over the world.
 They are usually based on a study field and have certain requirements such as writing an essay or demonstrating high academic performance.
 Here are some popular examples offered by non-university institutions:

 In addition, there is also the possibility to make use of the Dutch student finance system allowing you to loan some finance during your studies and repay after you have graduated.
 Of course, you can also find a job with the help of your university career center or specialized online websites.
-Working while studying will reward you both some extra money and experience, but you will have to think about your Dutch skills beforehand.
+Working while studying will reward you both some extra money and experience, but you will have to think about your Dutch language skills beforehand.

 Of course you can take things into your own hands and look for a place on your own.
 There are plenty of websites that will help you, but we also advise to be very careful: Unfortunately there are some fake offers or people trying to scam you, and they often target international students.